Rocky779/Banking-Application/README.md

 * As a user, I want to be able to save the list of bank accounts to file.
 * As a user, I want to be able to be able to load the list of bank accounts from file.

+## Instructions For Grader
+* You can add and create your new account to the list of Bank Accounts by clicking on "Create your new account" button and after inputting the information , upon clicking "Add account to list of accounts", the account will be added.
+* You can remove the latest account that was added to the list of Bank Accounts by using this GUI(Accounts that were only added to the list using the GUI) by using the "Delete Bank Account" button.
+* You can locate my visual component as an image on the main menu panel of a Bank or by clicking "View Current Accounts", you can view two images that explain the features of a checking account.
+* You can save the state of my application by clicking  on "Save account to file" button.
+* You can reload the state of my application by clicking on "Load accounts file" button.